Improving Your Dressage Basics

 This goes without saying but practice how you wish to ride the test off the horse as well as on.
 Video yourself doing the test, watch yourself through the judges eye and see if you are meeting the purpose and directives.
 Score yourself and work on improving each score.

 I hope you have found this useful, I believe there is so much we can learn along the way and one of the biggest mistakes is stopping that learning and growing process.
-So even if you have been competing for years or maybe you have hit a roadblock.
-Have a real read of your test book, video yourself, get guidance and start to put together the pieces of the puzzle that are missing.
+So even if you have been competing for years, you may have hit a roadblock.
+Have a real read of your test book, video yourself, get guidance and start to assemble the puzzle pieces that are missing.